-1. The paradigm of modal verbs proper is inadequate, as evidenced by the lack of impersonal forms and the scarcity of tenses: a) All persons and numbers have a single present tense form; analytical forms of the future tense, if any, are impossible because the infinitive is absent and modal verbs are mutually excluded (at least in standard English);
+1. The paradigm of modal verbs proper is inadequate, as evidenced by the lack of impersonal forms and the scarcity of tenses: a) All persons and numbers have a single present tense form; analytical forms of the future tense, if any, are impossible because the mavzusidagi respublika ilmiy-amaliy online konferensiyasi infinitive is absent and modal verbs are mutually excluded (at least in standard English); past tense forms are only found in the verbs can, may, will, and shall; must and ought (to) do not have past tense forms, though historically they go back exactly to such: must - to the preterite form of the verb mot, ought - to the preterite form of the verb again); the modal verb need also does not have a past tense form (all tense forms, however, are found in its notional equivalent).